mrismanaziz/Reforestation/README.md

-## What did the scarf say to the hat?
-You go on ahead, I am going to hang around a bit longer.
+## What time did the man go to the dentist?
+Tooth hurt-y.